-Our method for identifying the source energy generator for an energy-constrained marginal generator is:
+Our method for identifying the source-energy generator for an energy-constrained marginal generator is as follows:

-- 1. Identify the span of time the energy-constrained generator could have obtained more energy: its "opportunity window" - 2.
-Reduce the span of the window if it extends beyond what is reasonable for the scheduling and forecasting assumptions of the run under consideration (e.g., restrict the window to +/- 24 hours from the time-step being analyzed) - 3.
-Remove all time-steps where the energy-constrained generator is already charging fully - 4.
-Remove all time-steps when no generator is available that could increase its own generation, to either charge the energy-constrained generator or cover its reduced discharge - 5.
-From the remaining time-steps, calculate efficiency and transmission adjustments, to determine the energy-constrained generator's SRMC if it drew from that time-step - 6.
-Select the time-step (and associated generator) with the lowest resulting SRMC - 7.
+- 1. Identify the span of time the energy-constrained generator could have obtained more energy: its "opportunity window." - Reduce the span of the window if it extends beyond what is reasonable for the scheduling and forecasting assumptions of the run under consideration (e.g., restrict the window to +/- 24 hours from the time-step being analyzed). - 3.
+Remove all time-steps in which the energy-constrained generator is already charging fully. - 4.
+Remove all time-steps in which no generator is available that could increase its own generation, to either charge the energy-constrained generator or cover its reduced discharge. - 5.
+From the remaining time-steps, calculate efficiency and transmission adjustments to determine the energy-constrained generator's SRMC if it drew from that time-step. - 6.
+Select the time-step (and associated generator) with the lowest resulting SRMC. - 7.
 Calculate derivative values, such as marginal emission rates.

 Here we explain our method for this with a toy example: an electric battery that is charging and discharging over a 20-hour period.
-The battery's charging and discharging patterns, and its state-of-charge, are shown in Figure 12.
+The battery's charging and discharging patterns, and its state-of-charge, are shown in Figure 9Figure 9.
 The battery has a maximum charge and discharge rate of 1 MW and a maximum energy storage level of 2 MWh.
-The battery has a round-trip efficiency of 80%.25
+The battery has a round-trip efficiency of 80%.30 required to be the marginal generator during the 11th hour.
+Doing so allows us to calculate the implications of a marginal increase in demand during the 11th hour, such as the SRMER.

-For this example, we evaluate the battery's behavior assuming it was identified as the marginal generator during the 11th hour, as indicated with the shaded area in Figure 12.
-Because the battery itself cannot create energy, we want to identify the source-energy generator that would have increased its generation in a different time-step, in order for the battery to have the energy required to be the marginal generator during the 11th hour.
-Doing so allows us to calculate the implications of a marginal increase in demand during the 11th hour, such as the short-run marginal emission rate.
+For this example, we evaluate the battery's behavior assuming it was identified as the marginal generator during the 11th hour, as indicated with the shaded area in Figure 9.
+Because the battery itself cannot create energy, we want to identify the source-energy generator that would have increased its generation in a different time-step, in order for the battery to have the energy